varnerlab/CellFreeModelGenerationKit/docs/src/vff_format.md

 ### METABOLISM section

 METABOLISM records are used to encode metabolic reactions.
-METABOLISM records consist of five fields.
+This section is written between the #METABOLISM::START and #METABOLISM::STOP tags.
+METABOLISM records consist of five fields, taking the form:

-reaction_name, [{; delimited set of ec numbers | []}], reactant_string, product_string, reversible tag;
+`reaction_name, [{; delimited set of ec numbers | []}], reactant_string, product_string, reversible tag;`
-where:

-reaction_name is a unique identifier for the reaction. reactant_string includes all the reactants participating the reaction. product_string includes all products of the reaction. reversible tag is true if the reactions is reversible, otherwise it is false.
+where `reaction_name` is a unique identifier for the reaction, `reactant_string` includes all the reactants participating the reaction, `product_string` includes all products of the reaction and `reversible tag` is true if the reactions is reversible, otherwise it is false.

 #### Example
 ```